mewcifur28/CoffeeMachine/README.md

+# About

+This project was added as a part of a java course on jetbrains academy.
+This project requires simple coding logic
+- Loops
+- Conditionals
+- Menu based systems

 # DESCRIPTION

 Let's simulate a coffee machine.
 It has a limited supply of water, milk, coffee beans, and disposable cups.
 Also, it counts how much money it gets for selling coffee.